Joshuatanderson/htmlhint-demo/readme.md

 - run "npm install"
 - test the linting by running "npm run lint:html" (this script is short for "htmlhint \"./**/*.html\"", and is defined in the package.json)

+You should see two errors pop up (one for src-not-empty, and the other for tag-pair).
+If not, make sure you ran "npm install".

 Enjoy!

 Other possible HTML linting rules can be found [here](https://htmlhint.com/docs/user-guide/list-rules).
 You can find the details on the NPM package [here](https://www.npmjs.com/package/htmlhint).